Skip to content

 The topology canvas isn’t just a wiring diagram — when a collector is reporting self-telemetry, every element carries a live throughput overlay: a small sparkline (recent trend), the current rate, and — where it matters — a queue fill bar and an error flag.
 This page explains how to read them.

-Toggle the overlays with the throughput switch in the canvas toolbar.
+Toggle the overlays with the Throughput switch in the canvas toolbar.
 With it off, you get the plain wiring graph.

-Units: events per second, not bytes
+Units: events per second — and bytes at the edges

-That’s a deliberate choice: the OpenTelemetry collector reports its internal throughput as item counts, so events/second is what we can show accurately from the metrics the collector already emits, with no extra instrumentation.
-It’s also the honest axis for LinkMesh, which isn’t priced per gigabyte.
-If you need byte-level accounting, scrape the collector’s /metrics endpoint into your own backend alongside LinkMesh.
+By default every number on the canvas is events per second — log records, metric data points, or spans.
+The OpenTelemetry collector reports its internal throughput as item counts, so events/second is what LinkMesh can show accurately from the metrics the collector already emits, with no extra instrumentation.
+It’s also the honest default axis for LinkMesh, which isn’t priced per gigabyte.

 The overlay matrix